fourward-thinking/fourward-thinking.github.io/index.md

 ## Milestone 1
 The goal of Milestone 1 was to create several HTML mockup pages in the system.
 Our Milestone 1 project board can be found on our [GitHub Project M1 Page](https://github.com/orgs/fourward-thinking/projects/1).

+## Milestone 2
+The goal of Milestone 2 is to add a few more mockup pages, as well as to implement the back-end of in-place mockups.
+Our Milestone 2 project board can be found on our [GitHub Project M2 Page](https://github.com/orgs/fourward-thinking/projects/3)

 ## Going Further
 After implementing the basic functionality, here are ideas for more advanced features: